-Since single family and agricultural improvement values did not change, we can conclude that the analysis performed for the 2007 audit is applicable for the 2008 tax year.
+The above median percent change table of sold and unsold vacant land indicates that there is no change in either category.
+Therefore, we can conclude that the analysis performed for the 2007 audit is also applicable for the 2008 tax year.